Code Switch

-Code Switch is a race and culture outlet and a weekly podcast from American public radio network NPR.
-It began in 2013 with a blog as well as contributing stories to NPR radio programs.
-The Code Switch podcast launched in 2016.
-In the wake of the George Floyd protests, it became one of NPR's top ranked podcasts.
+Code Switch is a podcast from National Public Radio (NPR), and an online outlet covering race and culture.
+Code Switch began in 2013 as a blog, and a series of stories contributed to NPR radio programs.

+The Code Switch podcast launched in 2016, hosted by Gene Demby and Shereen Marisol Meraji.
+In 2022, BA Parker joined the podcast as a co-host.
+In 2020, in the wake of the George Floyd protests, it became one of NPR's top ranked podcasts.
+In 2020, it was named Apple's Podcast of the Year.

 History

 Code Switch was launched in 2013 with a $1.5 million grant from the Corporation for Public Broadcasting; it developed as a blog and contributed stories to a variety of NPR programs.
 Harvard's Neiman Lab describes the project as "designed to increase coverage of race issues and reach out to new audiences" at NPR and affiliated media outlets.

 The blog began publishing on April 7, 2013, with Gene Demby's introductory essay "How Code-Switching Explains The World".

 The outlet's name refers to the linguistic phenomenon of code-switching, when speaker moves between multiple languages or dialectics.
 Demby's introductory essay said the project construed the concept broadly, with the linguistic concept also serving as means of analyzing aspects of race and culture in identity: "Many of us subtly, reflexively change the way we express ourselves all the time.
 We're hop-scotching between different cultural and linguistic spaces and different parts of our own identities—sometimes within a single interaction."